tranducle/tranducle.github.io/_pages/about.md

 ✍️ 2025/01/31: My new blog post on CyberChats between Prof. Palkia and Charmander: [CyberChats: Palkia & Charmander - Season C - P11 - The Art of Secret Keeping: Cryptography](https://lepuchin.com/CyberChats-Palkia-Charmander-Season-C-P11-The-Art-of-Secret-Keeping-Cryptography)

 ✍️ 2025/01/07: My new blog post on CyberChats between Prof. Palkia and Charmander: [CyberChats: Palkia & Charmander - Season C - P10 - Common Vulnerabilities and Exposures (CVE)](https://lepuchin.com/CyberChats-Palkia-Charmander-Season-C-P10-Common-Vulnerabilities-and-Exposures-CVE)

-🥳 2025/01/05: I'm excited to announce that our paper "_Classifying IoT Botnet Attacks with Kolmogorov-Arnold Networks: A Comparative Analysis of Architectural Variations_" has been accepted to be published in the journal [IEEE Access](https://ieeeaccess.ieee.org/about-ieee-access/learn-more-about-ieee-access/?gad_source=1&gclid=CjwKCAiAm-67BhBlEiwAEVftNjoSJYhincZqbCocrT8NKIw0RDprpp-UB1aMM9_w87PcLxGo0osXWRoCKHEQAvD_BwE), (**IF = 3.4**).

-✍️ 2025/01/04: My new post on the Security Brief series: [Security Brief - P16 - DoubleClickjacking: A New Clickjacking Attack](https://lepuchin.com/Security-Brief-P16-DoubleClickjacking-A-New-Clickjacking-Attack)

-🥳 2024/08/18: I'm excited to announce that our paper "_A Methodological Framework for Designing Human-Centered Artificial Intelligence Services_" has been accepted to be presented at the [The First International Workshop on AI Services and Applications (AISA’2024)](https://www.atcamp.co.kr/main/page.jsp?code=aisa&mode=aisa2024) in conjunction with [The 43rd International Conference on Conceptual Modeling](https://resources.sei.cmu.edu/news-events/events/er2024/workshops.cfm), Pittsburg, Pennsylvania, USA, 28-31 October 2024.

-🥳 2024/08/04: Our paper has been published in ACM: [Literature Review as a Service: A Human-Centered Artificial Intelligence Approach](https://dl.acm.org/doi/10.1145/3655497.3655516)

-✍️ 2024/08/04: My new post on the Security Brief series: [Security Brief - P15 - VLAN Hopping Attacks](https://lepuchin.com/Security-Brief-P15-VLAN-Hopping-Attacks)